 THINK SAFETY ALWAYS !

 By Capt.
-Huy / Isea Marine Co., Ltd - Steer Your Dream
+Huy / Nam Anh Inter Co., Ltd - Steer Your Dream

 It’s no secret that safety policies and procedures are only effective when everyone understands them, critically thinks about them before performing work, and utilizes them properly.
 What if there were simple techniques that one could implement into their workplace to make people stop and think about safety before they begin their work?
 Many individuals may believe that safety processes, such as training and evaluations, are the most effective ways to get workers to contemplate safe work practices, but instituting safety awareness campaigns could be that extra step taken to get people analyzing safety at all times outside of the workplace.